exo-lang/exo2-artifact/README.md

 ---

-### AVX512 matmul benchmark

-Figure 4(b).

-TODO: Write

----

-### Gemmini matmul benchmark
+### Matmul Benchmarks

-This section provides data for Figure 4(a) and part of Figure 4(c).
+This section explains Figure 4 benchmarks.

+#### Gemmini

 Unfortunately, we are not able to provide reproduction scripts for our Gemmini timings because they require access to expensive FPGA AWS instances (Firesim).
 However, Exo can still generate Gemmini C code, and reviewers can take a look at the generated C code and the scheduling transformation needed to reach the reported number in the paper.

 To view the original and scheduled matmul for Gemmini: